SELF CARE THROUGH CREATING A SACRED SPACE

 A place becomes sacred when you react to it, when you, at your core, feel a shift that both grounds and inspires you.

 Discover what sacred element resonates with you.
 For me, it’s plant life in all its various shapes and sizes.
-So therefore my sacred space has it’s foundation around houseplants.
+Therefore my sacred space has it’s foundation around houseplants.
 Perhaps your element is water, or metal, or wood or earth....whatever it is, that becomes your foundation you build and create in your sacred space.

 Locate where you want your space in your home.
 If it’s the first thing you see when you wake up in the morning, or perhaps the place you go to read a book in the afternoon.
 Maybe it’s the kitchen window you gaze at while doing dishes or the living room mantle above the fireplace.
 Wherever it is, it needs to be someplace you visit daily.

 And here is where the Natural World Therapy I keep referring to truly begins, in the creation of your sacred space.
 Once you’ve discovered your sacred element and located where you’d like to visit it daily, then you get to do the fun part-creating it!
-This doesn’t have to happen all at once, so no pressure in getting it perfect from the get go, or even the tenth time around!
+This doesn’t have to happen all at once, so no pressure in getting it just right from the get go, or even the tenth time around!
 Creating your space is an evolution.
 Your sacred space is constantly shifting as you shift and grow in your awareness and gain that sense of calm, inspired, grounded vibrance.
 It’s your own personalized therapy.
 And it’s absolutely free and open to your schedule and lifestyle.

 I suggest you start creating your space with placing your sacred element somewhere that is visually pleasing to you, then build around that canvas, creating a visual story that feels joyful and peaceful and powerful when you place each item.
 Add or subtract items as often or as little as feels right for you.
 Redesign at will.
 There are no rules here, only suggestions to guide you.